 No. All race packets must be picked up on Saturday,October 11, 2014 at the Hilton Albany from 10 am to 6 p.m.
 You may have someone else pick up your packet for you.
 They must have a copy of your photo ID and a note giving permission for another individual to pick up their packet.

 - When is the last day I can register for the race?

-Both races are now sold out.
-There is no wait list.
+Both races sell out quickly.
+Register early.
+There will be no wait list.

 - Can I wear headphones?

 The use of headphones during the race is strongly discouraged.
 The course is open and used by other runners, walkers, cyclists and, of course, vehicles, making it important that each participant be aware of his or her surroundings.